How to Install and Configure a Redis Cluster on Ubuntu 16.04

 See all the current nodes connected to the cluster by using the

-This will return a list of nodes currently in the cluster identified by their i.d. and slaves - if any exist.
-To leave the interface, click on
+This returns a list of nodes currently in the cluster identified by their ID and replicas, if any exist.

-redis-trib tool can also be used to add new nodes to the cluster.
-Using the remaining three nodes, you can manually add them to the selected master.
+redis-cli tool can also be used to add new nodes to the cluster.
+Using

 The resulting output should be:

 >>> Adding node $SERVER_1_IP_ADDRESS:6381 to cluster $SERVER_3_IP_ADDRESS:6381 >>> Performing Cluster Check (using node $SERVER_3_IP_ADDRESS:6381) M: $MASTER_ID_C $SERVER_3_IP_ADDRESS:6381 slots:10923-16383 (5461 slots) master M: $MASTER_ID_A $SERVER_1_IP_ADDRESS:6379 slots:0-5460 (5461 slots) master M: $MASTER_ID_B $SERVER_2_IP_ADDRESS:6380 slots:5461-10922 (5462 slots) master [OK] All nodes agree about slots configuration. >>> Check for open slots... >>> Check slots coverage...
 [OK] All 16384 slots covered. >>> Send CLUSTER MEET to node $SERVER_1_IP_ADDRESS:6381 to make it join the cluster.
 Waiting for the cluster to join >>> Configure node as replica of $SERVER_3_IP_ADDRESS:6381.